-Mitigation means to present or reduce the effects of something happening.
+Mitigation means to prevent or reduce the effects of something happening.
 Climate change mitigation strategies include:

 Types of renewable energy

-Carbon capture – this involves the removal of greenhouse gases from waste gas from power stations then storing it underground in old coal mines or gas fields.
+- Carbon capture involves removing greenhouse gases from waste gas from power stations and other direct sources then storing it underground in old coal mines or gas fields.
 This reduces atmospheric emissions.

-Afforestation – planting trees means more carbon dioxide will be absorbed from the atmosphere during photosynthesis.
+- Afforestation – Planting trees means carbon dioxide will be absorbed from the atmosphere during photosynthesis.

 Planting trees (afforestation)

-International agreements – these are agreements between countries to pledge to reduce the amount of greenhouses gas emissions.
+- International agreements – these are agreements between countries to pledge to reduce the amount of greenhouses gas emissions.
 An example of this is the Kyoto Protocol which became international law in 2005. the countries that signed up agreed to reduce carbon emissions by 5%.
-However, this ended in 2012 and its impact has been small.
-The US refused to sign up and large developing countries such as India and China were not required to make reductions.
+However, this ended in 2012, and its impact has been negligible.
+The US refused to sign up, and large developing countries such as India and China were not required to make reductions.

 Climate Change Adaptation strategies

-Adaptation strategies respond to climate change by reducing its negative effects.
+Adaptation strategies respond to climate change by reducing its adverse effects.
 Climate change adaptation strategies include:

-Agriculture – farmers will no longer be able to grow some crops so will need to adapt and grow crops that suit the changing climate.
+- Agriculture – farmers will no longer grow some crops, so they will need to adapt and grow crops that suit the changing climate.
 An example of this is that oranges and grapes could soon become common in the UK.

-Due to water shortages in some areas water transfer schemes will be developed.
-This means water will be transferred from areas of water surplus to water deficit.
+- Due to water shortages in some areas, water transfer schemes will be developed that will be transferred from water surplus areas to water deficit.

-Reducing risk from sea level rise – sea defences may be constructed to protect areas at risk of erosion by sea level rise.
+- Reducing the risk from sea-level rise – sea defences may be constructed to protect areas at risk of erosion by sea-level rise.